pixarninja/acm_webapp/README.md

 ### JSP

 JSP (JavaServer Pages) is pretty much HTML augmented with Java.
 The main purpose of JSP is to help us procedurally generate web pages on the fly, by loading in data from our Java beans or directly from the database (which can be insecure!).

+#### Using a Java Bean

 Below is a code snippet that is placed at the top of a JSP page, which is used to initialize a Java bean.

 ```jsp
 <%@page import="beans.*"%> // import all of our Java beans